mhvk/screens/docs/examples/single_screen.rst

 Setting up a scattering screen
 ==============================

-Set up the screen by defining angles of the scattering points parallel to :math:`\theta_\parallel` and perpendicular to :math:`\theta_\perp` the direction of effective velocity of the line of sight along the screen.
+Set up the screen by defining the angles :math:`\boldsymbol{\theta}` between the line of sight and the scattering points, parallel to the direction of the effective velocity.
+In this example, we want to mimic a one-dimensional screen with three scattered images, along with the line-of-sight image.
+Hence, the array of angles :math:`\boldsymbol{\theta}` contains :math:`n_\theta = 4` points.
-For this example, we choose the one-dimensional screen to be perfectly alligned with the effective velocity vector, so the perpedicular angles are all zero.

 .. plot::
     :include-source:
     :context:

-    th_par = [-4., -1., 0., 2.] << u.mas
+    theta = [-4., -1., 0., 2.] << u.mas
-    th_perp = np.zeros_like(th_par)

-Create a complex magnification for each of the scattering points (defining the amplitude and phase of the lens image).
-Normalise them so the amplitudes add up to unity.
+Create the complex magnifications :math:`\boldsymbol{\mu}` corresponding to the scattering points (setting the magnification amplitudes and the intrinsic phases of the lens images).
+For this example, normalize the magnifications so the amplitudes add up to unity (this will lead to a dynamic spectrum with a mean of unity).

 .. plot::
     :include-source: